 2. Do you have to legally change your name?

 No, you do not have to legally change your name.
 Some will just add Singh or Kaur the end of their name (Christopher Robins Singh).
 Some will just do like me, and adopt a Sikh name while also still going by their legal name (i.e. Jasmine Morris, Gurpreet Kaur).
 Some will do nothing to their name at all (Brian Harris).
 It's up to you in the end.
 But be warned.
-If you receive Amrit, they will most likely give you a Sikh name to go by.
+If you receive Amrit, you they will most likely give you a Sikh name to go by.
 That still doesn't mean you have to change it legally.
-It just means you'll be no longer known in the Sikh community by your previous name.
+It just mean you'll be no longer known in the Sikh community by your previous name.

 3. Do I have to wear Punjabi clothing?